gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-17-add-first-time-player
+The add first time player to a game modal dialog, when submitted, now calls the server to add the player.
+If the call to add the first time player is successful then a call is made to get the current game and the updated game is dispatched to the reducers which updates the UI.

 ## step-16-delete-game-player
 Very simple to pass the game player id to a call to the server to delet the game player